anushka012399/Fetch_ML_Receipt_Predictor/README.md

-# Streamlit Receipt Count Predictor for Fetch
+# Streamlit Receipt Count Predictor

 This application is a Streamlit-based predictor designed to estimate the total receipt count for Fetch.
 It requires only a month and a year to make a prediction.